FAQs

 • No, the Library intends to stay open to members throughout all building works as we have in the past.
 There may be some areas that are not accessible at some times but we will endeavour to make all of our collections and facilities available.

 • The Library has undertaken major building works in the past, using the same architects, while remaining open to members so we are confident that we will be able to keep noise and disruption to a minimum.
 Contractors chosen to tender will need to demonstrate they have completed projects in similar sensitive environments, and we will work with them to enable quiet periods and aim to schedule the most disruptive work when we are not open to members.
-We will keep members up to date regularly during works.
+We will give members regular updates throughout the works.

-• We hope to provide facilities elsewhere in the building for any spaces lost while works are ongoing.
+• We are aiming to provide additional seating elsewhere in the building for any spaces lost while works are ongoing.

 • We will work closely with staff and managers at the Library to ensure the wellbeing of staff and everyone is kept well informed and able to continue to perform their roles at the Library throughout these developments.